-Aggressive Criminal Defense Attorney Protecting the Rights of El Paso & Las Cruces Clients
+Aggressive Criminal Defense Attorney Protecting the Rights of El Paso Clients

 Free Advice: Do not attempt to talk your way out of criminal charges on your own!

 Too often, people charged with crimes try to reason their way out of being arrested.
 However, anything you say to police of your own free will can be used against you later.
 Whether you’re currently under investigation or have already been arrested, it is essential that you contact a criminal defense lawyer as soon as possible before agreeing to talk to the police.

 As your criminal defense attorneys at Perales Law Firm, we act as a protective barrier between you and the authorities to ensure your rights aren’t violated and that you avoid making incriminating statements.
-Our clients come from Las Cruces, El Paso, throughout Doña Ana County, and beyond.
-We defend people before the magistrate and municipal courts, Texas and New Mexico state courts, and federal courts, including immigration court.
+We defend people before the magistrate and municipal courts, Texas state courts, and federal courts, including immigration court.

 What You Say Could Hurt Your Case